DanielMSchmidt/zipkin-javascript-opentracing/README.md

 ### injecting and ejecting

 We currently only support HTTP Headers.
 If you need your own mechanism, feel free to do a PR.

+### Flags

+They are currently not supported, feel free to do a PR.